 and his exposed foot is bare.
 Behind him is a table laden with books (scriptures) and a Chinese-style decorative stone.

-All of those points -- robes, bare head & feet, table with books -- are highly unusual for a Sanshin, but are characteristic of
+All of those points -- robes, bare head & feet, table with books -- are highly unusual for a Sanshin, but are characteristic

-beard -- and Dokseong is usually clean-shaven.
+white beard -- and Dokseong is usually clean-shaven.
 Therefore, my judgment is that this main figure is a Sanshin with

 very-heavily-conflated characteristics of Dokseong.
 In fact he would be iconographically identified as a Dokseong if only